simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

 * Fix posting the form to the incorrect endpoint when using an authsource based on UserPassOrgBase (#2022)
+* Fix RequestedAuthnContextSelector for case with multiple RACs in request

 `admin`